Ketorolac (Into the nose)

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Keep the unopened bottle in the refrigerator.
 Once opened, store the bottle at room temperature, away from heat and direct sunlight.
 Throw away any unused medicine 24 hours after you opened the bottle and used your first dose.
 Do this even if some medicine remains in the bottle.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use any other forms of ketorolac (such as injection or tablets) or other NSAIDs, unless your doctor says it is okay.
-NSAIDs include aspirin, diclofenac, ibuprofen, or naproxen.
+Some other NSAIDs include aspirin, diclofenac, diflunisal, ibuprofen, naproxen, or salsalate.